nodejs/node/onboarding.md

 * Prior to the onboarding session, add the new Collaborator to [the collaborators team](https://github.com/orgs/nodejs/teams/collaborators).
-* Ask them if they want to join any subsystem teams.
+* Ask them if they want to join any [subsystem teams](https://github.com/orgs/nodejs/teams/core/teams) and add them accordingly.
 See [Who to CC in the issue tracker][who-to-cc].

 ## Onboarding session